Cathedral Church of St Marie, Sheffield: Role as a Cathedral

 The cathedral is one of few Catholic churches equipped for change ringing.
 It has eight bells in the ring and an Angelus bell.
 The main ring is by Mears & Stainbank from 1874, the Angelus being an earlier 1850 Charles & George Mears.
 Steel bells were first installed in 1861, before being replaced with bronze ones in 1874.

-In recent years, the cathedral has been developed as a place of significant public interest, and as an especially fine concert venue, having hosted many of the finest choral ensembles in the world.
+In recent years, the cathedral has been developed as a place of public interest, and as a concert venue, having hosted many choral ensembles.

+Clergy

+The Cathedral dean and other clergy based at the Cathedral also serve the church of the Holy Family in Arbourthorne, and the church of Our Lady Queen of Peace and St Oswald in Wybourn.